tgrey2024/js-mini-projects/README.md

 ## Credits
 ### Content References
+Ideas for some of the projects came from the YouTube video [5 Javascript Projects to Build (For Beginners)](https://www.youtube.com/watch?v=roumzWd4XJU)
 MS Copilot was used to generate much of the content on coping strategies and online resources, which was then reviewed and edited before including into the site.

 ### Media References